 She’d tried cracking the whip before, but getting nasty didn’t suit her.
 Half the time she felt like she was channelling Alan Sugar.
 The other half, David Brent.
 Even worse, it didn’t get the results she wanted.
 Sure, people bustled a bit more when she came into the room but nothing else changed.

 So she started reading up on the psychology of motivation.
 She read Frederick Herzberg’s classic article about team productivity; Harvard Business School’s article, One More Time, How Do You Motivate Employees, and learned that a ‘kick up the arse’ doesn’t motivate.
+(There are other ways to encourage employee engagement.)

 This diagram by Oscar Berg is helpful for understanding more positive ways to motivate people.
 Is it really any surprise?
 Ask yourself what motivates you?